 How does Gigfunding make money?

-We are non-profit cause (A non-profit CIC), so we invite users to pay-what-they-feel to us for the service.
+As a UK registered non-profit organisation, we use a PAY-WHAT-YOU-FEEL revenue model and invite you to give a % of your payment for each transaction to Gigfunding; so we can continue to keep the platform running.
+You can choose to give us anything from 0-20%.
 This is an optional donation, not a fee, but we hope you can see the value in contributing to sustain the platform.
 Without donations, Gigfunding will not be able to continue and this is part of our philosophy of sharing the ownership of the project with YOU, the members.

 Are the gigs insured?